Everyday Skin Tips For Healthier Skin At Any Age

 When looking after your skin, less is more.
 I have found that the less chemicals and rubbish I put on my face the more healthier and softer it feels.
 The golden rule when it comes to your face, is always (and we mean always) take your make-up off!
 Removing your make-up before hitting the sheets allows your skin to breathe overnight and will reduce the risk of your pores becoming clogged.

-In terms of what to put on your skin, avoiding products with perfumes and chemicals are the way to go!
+In terms of what to put on your skin, avoiding products with perfumes and synthetic chemicals is the way to go!
 Cleansing your skin is very important as it removes the dirt and oil that has got onto your skin throughout the day.
 However, when cleansing be careful to avoid heavy duty cleansers that strip your skin of its natural oils as these will dry your skin out and may result in more breakouts.
 Moisturising or using facial oil is another great step as it hydrates and protects your skin.
-Plant based facial oils and moisturisers penetrate your skin better giving you a light but deep hydration.
+Plant based facial oils and moisturisers penetrate your skin better giving you a light but deep hydration and nourishment.

 You should also make sure that your products are pH balanced.
 What does this mean?
-I thought that at first too!
-It basically means that their pH is in sync with your skin so they gently remove the natural sebum your body produces without stripping your natural oils.
-Have I mentioned that our Perfect Balance face oil does just this?!
+It basically means that their pH is in sync with your skin so the product gently complements your natural sebum that your body produces without irritating your skin.
+Have I mentioned that all of our face oils do just that?!

 Do: Try to get at least 8 hours of sleep a night.
 Now I know that is easier said than done, as all of us are guilty of staying up way past our bedtime!
 However, if you don’t get enough sleep your skin gets tired too.
 Yes, the dreaded eye bags.
-So, don’t risk it, your skin needs its beauty sleep!
+So, don’t risk it, or at least don't do it often, your skin needs its beauty sleep!

 Protect your skin